- how security works in the context of a React application

-Once your application has started, it will render a login form (this can be your custom form or the one provided by your IdP's React SDK).
-A user submits his credentials to the IdP (
+Once your application has started, it will render a login form (this can be your custom form or the one provided by your IdP’s React SDK).
+A user submits their credentials to the IdP (

-Now that you want to communicate with the Webiny API, you will attach that JWT token to every request you make (
+Now that you want to communicate with the Webiny API, you will attach that JWT to every request you make (

 3).
 The Webiny API will then run the authentication process (

-4) described in the API Security article, and verify the JWT token (remember, how you implement your authentication plugin is up to you).
+4) described in the API Security article, and verify the JWT (remember, how you implement your authentication plugin is up to you).

 If the identity is valid and is authorized to perform the requested operation, the React application will receive the expected response from the API.